Since WordPress 2.6 WordPress has incorporated two features designed to make editing pages and posts easier and more secure.

 The auto save and revisions features make editing your pages and posts more secure as they allow you to easily recover from editing mistakes.

-I would recommend you setting the wp_config.php file settings from the start and avoid using the plugins if possible as many of the revision control setting plugins I found were not being maintained.
+I would recommend you setting the wp_config.php file settings from the start and avoid using the plugins, if possible, as many of the revision control setting plugins I found were not being actively maintained.

 When deleting revisions also do a back up first just in case.